zilexa/Homeserver/README.md

 FileRun is a very fast, lightweight and feature-rich selfhosted alternative to Dropbox/GoogleDrive/OneDrive.
 It always shows the realtime state of your filesystem.
 It is not open-source and the free version allows 10 users only.
 I use it for myself and direct family/friends only.
 It has no other features: purely a "drive".
 It does support WebDAV.
-NextCloud is a similar solution and very popular, open-source and free to use.
-Though not as fast as FileRun, there are no limits plus it has a plethora of other functionalities such as Calendar, Contacts and much more.
+NextCloud is similar, very popular and free.
+Not as fast as FileRun but no user-limits.
+It also has much more features such as Calendar, Contacts etc. I plan to use it to give others ("External Users" in my folder structure) an account on my cloud and as WebDAV music player for my ripped AudioCDs.

 _OnlyOffice_